When you bite into a piece of steak, you expect it to be soft and tender. You’ve imagined those meaty juices and that glorious flavor.

 To ensure that your steak doesn’t turn out tough and chewy, choose prime quality, well-marbled meat that has been aged correctly.

-Allow the steak to come to room temperature before seasoning it and cooking it in a hot pan or on a hot grill.
-Use a meat temperature to check when it’s done, then allow it to rest before slicing against the grain.
+In addition, allow the steak to come to room temperature before seasoning it and cooking it in a hot pan or on a hot grill.
+Be sure to use a meat temperature to check when it’s done, then allow it to rest before slicing it against the grain.

 --